ringcentral/call-performance-analytics-demo-node/README.md

 1. Node.JS
 2. Have a RingCentral Application with 'Analytics Permission' in your Developer Console.
 If not, you can easily create one by signing up for a [free developer account.] (https://developers.ringcentral.com/login.html#/)
 3. Get the RingCentral Application ID & Secret Key from Developer Console.
 This application uses "Production" credentials but you can also use your "Sandbox" credentials.
+4. You need to create a .env file to load your credentials.

 ## Steps to run the program